gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 *This section is very subjective, it's just my strong, biased opinion.*

-There's a hotly debated topic that I have so far careful avoided and that's dependency management.
+There's a hotly debated topic that I have so far carefully avoided and that's dependency management.
 So in short, in C++ there's none.
 Most people resort to using the system package manager, it's easy to notice because their README looks like this:

 ```
 On Ubuntu 20.04: `sudo apt install [100 lines of packages]`